 If your potential savings is negative

-Is it temporary and you have a path to positive PS already planned?
+Is it temporary and do you have a path to positive PS already planned?
 Great!
-If you don’t see the path to positive PS, it’s time to roll up the sleeves and get some work done on increasing income and reducing spending.
+If you don’t see the path to positive PS, it’s time to roll up your sleeves and get some work done on increasing income and reducing spending.

 If your potential savings is positive

 When you are spending less than you are earning, directionally, you’re doing good.
-But, How positive (how many $$$) is your PS?
+But, How positive (how much $$$) is your PS?
 Are you happy with it?
 If yes, that’s amazing.

 If not, then let’s think of ways you can increase it in the future.